TheLazyFerret/dots-and-templates/cpp/style_guide.md

 ### ERROR HANDLING
 Be consistent.

 Although currently there are many ways of handling errors, you should always try to the same approach throughout the project.

 E.g: don't mix `std::exception` with `std::expected`.

-Prefer the usage of `std::exception` for not critical code, to keep consisteny with the standard library.

 ###  POINTERS
 Consider using smart pointers (`std::unique_ptr` and `std::shared_ptr`) over traditional pointers.

-Avoid the usage of `void*` pointers at all.
+Avoid the usage of `void*` when possible.

 ### ENUMS
 Prefer the usage of `enum class` over traditional `enum`